sxxxhjjj/666/README.md

 end

 function CheckFarmAstroBottomGodMode()
-    if not FarmAstroTokenEnabled then return end
-    if not FarmAstroFinalLockActive then return end
+    if not FarmAstroTokenEnabled or not ShouldBlockFarmAstroGodModePercent() then return end if not FarmAstroFinalLockActive then return end
     if FarmAstroBottomGodTriggered then return end